 High quality service & support.

-Although they are all self-employed care professionals, we encourage our TapTeam carers to comply with the TrustonTap Code of Conduct for any TrustonTap services they supply to you.
+Although they are all self-employed care professionals based in Buckinghamshire or Oxfordshire, we encourage our carers to comply with the TrustonTap Code of Conduct for any TrustonTap services they supply to you.
 This code is built upon industry best practice but has been adapted to reflect the particular responsibilities of TrustonTap carers.
 The Code of conduct includes the following guidance:

 - Ensure delivery of high quality, safe and compassionate healthcare, care and support.